zorfling/TrackerTracker/README.md

 * Labels, searches, column order, selected projects all survive browser restart
 * Enter your Pivotal API token and user name and off you go
 * Most actions are supported: update story descriptions, add notes, drag them to different columns to update their status and priority
-* It's pretty easy to write custom columns and filters
+* Write your own custom columns and filters in a couple lines of JS
+* Assign stories to QAs
 * Forecasting charts

 ![Screenshot](http://i.imgur.com/FK00z8H.png)